 Posts in category handwriting - page 2

-This is a much more recent attempt to take a hand flowing form and make it look far more elegant and precise… a lot more as if it was written by a Scribe.
-(The font I previously called Scribe is now called Parchment as it’s far too haphazard for such a name).
+This is a recent attempt to take a hand-flowing form and make it look elegant and precise - as if it was written by a scribe.
+(The font I previously called Scribe was renamed to Parchment as it’s far too haphazard for such a name).